AN ORGANIZATION FOR CHANGE

 Since its establishment, OABA has been working to lessen these strong disconnects among Black Oregonians.

 The Oregon Black Political Convention (OBPC) is a nonpartisan convention, and it is educational.
 It is held during the spring of election years and is hosted by the Oregon Assembly for Black Affairs (OABA) through its Political Action Committee.
-The purpose of this convention is twofold.
-One is to serve as a forum for delegates to discuss issues and conditions, and to establish, through resolutions, the positions of the Black Community, collectively, on these issues and conditions affecting it.
-The other is to endorse candidates running for public offices, during the Primary Election, who are sensitive and responsive to the issues and conditions of Blacks in Oregon.
+The focus of this convention is threefold:

 “Whitelandia, the 90-Minute Documentary” is a project of the Oregon Assembly for Black Affairs (OABA).
 The idea for this film was developed out of a discussion that I had with the producers.
 OABA is seeking to have the voices of “Black Oregonians” and “White Oregonians” portrayed in this film with what they know about the “good and bad treatment” of Black Americans in Oregon.